 For the icing, I used my favorite 7 Minute recipe and it worked perfectly!
 The cupcakes are so good you won’t believe they’re low in fat.
 I’m estimating about 3 grams per cupcake, but I’m not a nutritionist and didn’t do any kind of thorough analysis so don’t rely on that as nutritional advice.
-Just enjoy the cupcakes and know you could do a lot worse.

 Oh, and the sprinkles are optional.
 I threw some into part of the batter to make my own confetti-themed cupcakes, and I also sprinkled more on top.

 Here’s a picture of the cross-section.
 I like 7-Minute Icing because you can pile it on very high, plus it gets all nice and crusty after it sits out for a while.

 Angel Cupcakes With 7 Minute Icing

 - 4 large egg whites room temp